United States - CPI: Urban Consumer - Butter and margarine

 The BLS reports CPI for two different population groups:

-1. Urban consumers (CPI-U): all residents of the urban or metropolitan areas which include professionals, self-employed, the poor, the unemployed, retirees, and urban wage earners and clerical worker.
+1. All Urban Consumers (CPI-U): all residents of the urban or metropolitan areas which include professionals, self-employed, the poor, the unemployed, retirees, and urban wage earners and clerical worker.
 This group represents approximately 94% of the total U.S. population.
 Those not included in this group are those living in rural nonmetroplitan areas, farming families, Armed Forces and those in institutions (prisons and mental hospitals).

 2. Urban Wage Earners and Clerical Workers (CPI-W): all households that meet the following requirements: more than one half of the household's income comes from clerical or wage occupations AND at least one of the household's earners have been employed for at least 37 weeks during the previous 12 months.
 This group represents approximately 28% of the total U.S. population and is a subset of urban consumers.